freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 - UV-map and export the low-polys into the FBX folder you're working in.
 - Export the hi-polys into the `src~` folder.
 - Open the low-poly into Substance Painter
 - Bake the mesh maps using the hi-poly.
-Disable *Average Normals*, and you might decrease the min distance to 0.001.
+Disable *Average Normals*, and you might need to decrease the min distance to 0.001.
 - Texture the model and export the maps to the FBX folder.

 ## Unity Setup